EmilcyFelipe/EmilcyFelipe/README.md

 ## About me:
-  I am Front-end designer.
-My skills focus on Html, CSS and javascript.
-But i started  mobile📚<\br>
+  I am Front-end developer.
+My skills focus on Web, Html, CSS and javascript, but i started  mobile📚<\br>
   At the moment, i have studying flutter.
 This tecnology caught my atention, when i started i liked it a lot.

 ## Contato